-As a result, the received packets are transformed from their Physical Layer representation to their Data Link Layer representation and the Transaction Layer representation.
+As a result, the received packets are transformed from their Physical Layer representation to their Data Link Layer and Transaction Layer representations.

 Figure 2-1: Top-Level Functional Blocks and Interfaces

 Standards Compliance

 The 7 Series FPGAs Integrated Block for PCI Express is compliant with the PCI Express Base Specification, rev. 2.1 [Ref 2].